 - VITAMINS AND MINERALS.
 Both are found mixed in with animal protein sources as well as with carbohydrate sources (Ref.
 1, p.276).

-Whenever you read about good nutrition, there is mentioning of detoxification.
+Notably, whenever you read about good nutrition, there is mentioning of detoxification.
 The body needs to be detoxified so that the nutrients and supplements can access the cells and do their supportive work.
 Books like “Breakthrough” (Ref.8) by Suzanne Somers have reviewed newer insights of antiaging medicine.
 This points out the importance of detoxifying the body from heavy metals like mercury, lead and cadmium.
-Chelation therapy with vitamin C and Glutathione, or with EDTA can be used to remove some of these heavy toxic metals.
+The physician can use chelation therapy with vitamin C and Glutathione, or with EDTA to remove some of these heavy toxic metals.

-Food additives like MSG (monosodium glutamate) have to be avoided.
+Certainly, food additives like MSG (monosodium glutamate) have to be avoided.
 They belong to the excitotoxins and may be causing dementia, Parkinson’s and Alzheimer’s decades down the road.
 The food industry likes to add them into food as “food challenge tests” invariably make the consumer choose products, which contain MSG.
-Have a look where you find MSG and avoid it in your daily consumption.
+Indeed, have a look where you find MSG and avoid it in your daily consumption.
 According to Dr. Russell Blaylock MSG induced free radicals that last for life and are a powerful stimulus for cancer growth (Ref.9).
 According to him cancer cells have glutamate receptors, which are stimulated by MSG and cause spread and invasion of the cancer into healthy tissues.
-Cancer prevention implies avoiding MSG in our foods.
+Significantly, cancer prevention implies avoiding MSG in our foods.

 Not only do we have to be cognizant of the composition of our food in terms of avoiding sugar and too much starchy food, while at the same time eliminating MSG; there are also chemical residues of spraying crops and fruit with insecticides or herbicides.
 In addition the food industry has managed to adulterate our foods by introducing genetically modified organisms to give us the choice to buy GMO food.
 What is worse, in North America and Canada we do not even label GMO foods in many areas.